Sign in

 When PaperJSX is the stronger route

 PaperJSX is the right fit when an AI deck product needs to focus on content generation, not on inventing and maintaining a PowerPoint compiler.
-It gives teams a native output layer that matches enterprise expectations around editability and delivery.
+It gives teams a native document engine that matches enterprise expectations around editability and delivery.

 [04] Best fit for custom AI presentation stacks

-When custom AI presentation stacks still makes more sense
+When custom AI presentation stacks may be sufficient

-A custom stack is still defensible when the product needs a completely proprietary rendering model and the team is willing to carry the long-term cost of chart packaging, layout fidelity, animation support, and template compatibility itself.
+If the product needs a completely proprietary rendering model and the team is willing to carry the long-term cost of chart packaging, layout fidelity, animation support, and template compatibility, a custom stack gives maximum control.

 Validate the output with a real workflow.